WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Introduction

-As a way to capture this failure of deep learning models, much work has gone into finding and standardizing datasets with distributional shifts~\cite{domainbed,ood-bench,wilds}.
-These datasets provide a direction for research efforts in the field of OOD generalization. \citet{domainbed} gathered seven standard image datasets with distribution shifts and concluded that no OOD generalization algorithm considerably outperformed ERM, highlighting the need for better and more versatile solutions. \citet{ood-bench} showed that some algorithms outperform ERM on specific types of shifts, highlighting that there might be ``no free lunch" and that different algorithms might be needed for different shifts. \citet{wilds} created a set of benchmarks of in-the-wild distribution shifts, highlighting the challenges in real-world applications.
+Let us explain an important failure mode with a common example from the work of \citet{terraincognita}.
+Consider the task of distinguishing cows and camels in pictures.
+The training dataset is heavily tainted by selection bias, as the vast majority of cow images were taken in green pastures, and the vast majority of camel images were taken in sandy areas.
+A model trained to minimize empirical risk over the training dataset leverages the selection bias and ends up using green background to classify cows and beige backgrounds to classify camels.
+As a way to capture different failures of deep learning models, much work has gone into finding and standardizing datasets with distribution shifts~\cite{domainbed,ood-bench,wilds}.
+These datasets provide a direction for research efforts in the field of OOD generalization. \citet{domainbed} gathered seven standard image datasets with distribution shifts and concluded that no OOD generalization algorithm considerably outperformed ERM, highlighting the need for better and more versatile solutions. \citet{ood-bench} showed that some algorithms outperform ERM on specific types of shifts, highlighting that different algorithms might be needed for different type of distribution shifts. \citet{wilds} created a set of benchmarks of in-the-wild distribution shifts, highlighting the challenges in real-world applications.
+Further related works can be found in Appendix~\ref{appendix:relatedworks}.

 The above mentioned works have led to crucial empirical and theoretical insights towards addressing the OOD generalization failure in deep learning.
 However, they have been predominantly focused on static computer vision tasks, leaving the field of time series severely underexplored despite being essential to various applications such as computational medicine~\cite{time-series-medecine,time-series-comp-medecine,clairvoyance}, natural sciences~\cite{time-series-biology,time-series-physics}, finance~\cite{time-series-finance,time-series-finance2,time-series-finance3}, climate~\cite{time-series-climate}, retail~\cite{time-series-retail}, ecology~\cite{time-series-ecology,time-series-ecology2}, energy~\cite{time-series-building-energy} and many more~\cite{forecasting_review,forecasting-review-2}.
-In this work, we take the first step towards a deeper understanding of distributional shifts in time series data with WOODS: a benchmark of eight open-source datasets targeting critical problems in various data modalities, such as videos, brain recordings, and sensor signals (See Figure~\ref{fig:dataset_table}).
+In this work, we take the first step towards a deeper understanding of distribution shifts in time series data.
+Our key contributions are: